ying-teaching/rn/docs/ch04/README.md

 - Hooks make it possible to write small functions in different categroies: local state management, data subscription or data fetching.
 - Classes are confusing for several reasons: verbose syntax, confusing meanings of `this`, complex class hierarchy etc. Functions are much simpler in writing and understanding.

-If you want to get a deep understanding, read [Everything you need to know about react hooks](https://medium.com/@vcarl/everything-you-need-to-know-about-react-hooks-8f680dfd4349)

 ### 3.2 State and Effect

 Essentially, hooks are functions that let you "hook into" functional components to provide state management and lifecycle operations.
 In a simplified view, a component lifecycle has three stages: `mounting`, `updating` and `unmounting`.